Studying French at Grinnell

 Q. When and how will I receive the results of the placement test?

 A. The results will be posted on the door of ARH 330 around 7.00 on the Sunday evening.
-The results will also be put in your mailbox on Monday morning and will be sent to your tutorial advisor at the same time.
+The results will also be put in your mailbox on Monday morning and will be sent to your tutorial adviser at the same time.

 Q. Will I be able to study in a French-speaking country in my junior year if I am placed into elementary French (FRN 101) in my first semester at Grinnell?